My Lovely Followers

 Lots of love

-Spellbinders - I dance die set (for flowers and leaves)
+Spellbinders - harvest magic die set (for ghost)

 Here is my card: